Antidote-for-Tox/Antidote/README.md

 #### In progress

+-  refactoring tox wrapper, moving it to [separate project](https://github.com/dvor/objcTox)
 -  UI polishing
--  Fixing bugs
+-  fixing bugs
--  audio calls

 #### Then

 -  group chats *(as soon as group chats will be rewritten in toxcore)*
+-  audio calls
 -  video calls

 #### Future